CraftingITde/NextcloudDocker/README.md

 - `PREVIEW` If set image Previews will be generated every 15 minutes.
 - `USER_ID` Set the UserID of www-user.
 - `GROUP_ID` Set the GroupID of www-user.
+- `ADDITIONAL_GROUPS` Add the user to additional groups.
+In the format `GROUPID1:GROUPNAME1;GROUPID2:GROUPNAME2`